History Of Art A Level

 Rococo and Neoclassicism: Elegance and Reason

 The Rococo style, prevalent in the early 18th century, presented a lighter, more playful aesthetic than the Baroque.
 Characterized by pastel colours, delicate ornamentation, and a focus on aristocratic leisure, Rococo art often depicted scenes of romance, flirtation, and idyllic landscapes.
-In contrast, Neoclassicism, emerging in the late 18th century, emphasized order, reason, and a return to classical ideals.
+Think about it: in contrast, Neoclassicism, emerging in the late 18th century, emphasized order, reason, and a return to classical ideals.
 Inspired by the art and architecture of ancient Greece and Rome, Neoclassical artists sought to create works that were balanced, harmonious, and morally uplifting.
 Jacques-Louis David is a key figure of this movement.

 Distinguishing Rococo and Neoclassicism: